-Our research-policy engagements form the core of EPoD activities.
-The impetus comes from proactive and collaborative interactions, initiated by either the policy or academic side, to focus on a particular policy problem.
+Our research-policy engagements form the core of EPoD's activities.
+The impetus comes from proactive and collaborative interactions, initiated by either the policy or academic side, that focus on a particular policy problem.
 Our policy partners include state and national government agencies, banks, and civil society organizations.
 Research-policy engagements can develop over a period of years and typically involve several researchers, our in-country policy partner(s), as well as one of our partnering research organizations.

 EPoD uses the term policymaker to refer to actors who are engaged in setting policies and practices that are intended to benefit the public in the areas of economic development, social advancement or governance.
-This includes politicians and bureaucrats at local, state and national level, as well as practitioners in nongovernmental organizations and decision-makers in the private, public and civil sectors invested in defining policies and best practices for the public good.
+This includes politicians and bureaucrats at the local, state and national level, as well as practitioners in nongovernmental organizations and decision-makers in the private, public and civil sectors invested in defining policies and best practices for the public good.

 Policy Research Engagements:

 Evidence for Policy Design's policy research engagements seek to answer critical questions for policy counterparts, while producing new knowledge on effective policy design, governance, and human behavior that can be published in top economic and policy journals.
 Below you can explore dozens of studies that fall under our main areas of research:

 Across all of these areas, EPoD affiliates work with policy actors to identify barriers that keep rigorous evidence from affecting policy.
 Based on the results, they build policymaker demand and local capacity for the use of evidence through policy outreach and training efforts.
 This institutionalizes ongoing learning processes and ensures that policy redesign happens as and when needed.

 Our Methodology - Smart Policy Design